-Cash used in investing activities was \$148,752 for the year ended September 30, 2016, compared to \$912,493 last year.
-The decrease relates to the completion of equipment upgrades early in the current year.
+Cash used in investing activities was \$106,944 for the year ended September 30, 2017, compared to \$148,752 used in the same period last year.
+This reflects reduced expenditures on production equipment in the current period as our production equipment upgrades were concluded early in the previous year.